LunaNerd/computer_vision_tree_detection/pseudo_workflow/pseudocode_workflow.md

 ![alt text](image-1.png)

 (optional) since we know the tree width, the top down map can have circles with the actual size (diameter) of the tree trunk

+TASKS:

+allign the 3d coords xyz axis with the start postion of the first camera this will be easier to map the 3d coords to a 2d top down map of the trees [luna, ilkay]

+perceptree jsons generen [thomas]

+loop om over frames te gaan [thomas]

+felling points 2D naar 3D [wout, robbe]

+breedte bepaling in units van bomen [thomas]

+bepaling breedte weg in meter op detp images [luna, ilkay]

+samenhang code [allemaal]

+report [robbe, luna, ilkay, wout, thomas]

+(nice to have) batch processing of groups of 200 images for total 1000 images (nice to have) doing everything with command line instructions instead of gui